8 Health Insurance Terms to Know Before Enrolling

 5. Metal tier

 Health insurance companies organize their plans by metal tiers — bronze, silver, gold, and platinum — to represent different price points and coverage amounts.
-Bronze plans have inexpensive premiums but more out-of-pocket costs, while expensive platinum plans — which are ideal for patients who use a lot of health care — cover more of your medical bills.
+Bronze plans have inexpensive premiums but more out-of-pocket costs, so they’re typically ideal for people with very little health care needs.
+On the other hand, expensive platinum plans cover more of your medical bills, so they’re best suited for people who require a lot of health care.
 While the inner Olympian in you may shoot straight for gold, bronze and silver plans can be great, affordable options if you don’t have many medical costs but still want the security of health insurance.

 6. Out-of-pocket maximum

-Your out-of-pocket max (OOPM) is the highest amount you’ll pay for covered medical costs — including deductibles, copayments, and coinsurance — in a year.
-This protects you from sky-high medical bills, and typically caps your spending around $7,000 (or $14,000 for a family).
-Once you hit your max, your insurance will pay for 100 percent of your medical bills.
-Note that your OOPM does not include your monthly premiums and services your plan doesn’t cover, like an out-of-network doctor visit.
+Your out-of-pocket maximum is the highest amount you’ll pay for covered medical costs — including deductibles, copayments, and coinsurance — in a year.
+This protects you from sky-high medical bills, and typically caps your spending around $9,450 (or $18,900 for a family).
+Once you hit your maximum, your insurance will pay for 100 percent of your medical bills.
+Just note that your out-of-pocket maximum does not include your monthly premiums and services your plan doesn’t cover, like an out-of-network doctor visit.

 7. Network type